 - 2 carrots peeled and cut into sticks

-- 1 pkg rice noodles
+- 1 pkg rice noodles 16 oz

 - 2 cups vegetable stock low sodium

-- 1/4 cup basil chopped
+- ¼ cup basil chopped

-- 1/2 tsp red pepper crushed, optional
+- ½ tsp crushed red pepper optional

 Instructions

 - Place the rice noodles (the entire package of them together) on top of the tofu mixture and pour the stock over the noodles.
+1 pkg rice noodles, 2 cups vegetable stock

 - After adding the noodles and stock, close the lid to the pot and allow the noodles to steam for a minute or two.
 No need to add time to the pot or cook the noodles–they'll cook perfectly with the lid closed using the heat already in the pot.
+If you feel that the noodles need to cook for longer, or if you're using thicker noodles, go ahead and cook for 0 (zero) minutes.

 Notes